 Another useful hint to keep in mind is that all ScriptSave WellRx members are serviced by a toll-free customer support number (staffed by real people right here in the U.S.).

-If you ever have a problem, you can call the support line toll-free at 1-800-407-8156, Monday through Friday, from 9am to 8pm EST, and our friendly staff will be glad to help get to the bottom of any issues.
+If you ever have a problem, you can call the support line toll-free at 1-800-407-8156, Monday through Friday, and our friendly staff will be glad to help get to the bottom of any issues.

 Given the real-time need that many patients face with filling their prescriptions, if you’ve had issues at a particular pharmacy in the past, it might be helpful to call our support staff ahead of your next visit to fill your prescription.

-If necessary, our staff may be able to call your pharmacy on your behalf – ahead of your visit – so that everything is smoothed out before you arrive to pick-up and pay.
+If necessary, our staff may be able to call your pharmacy on your behalf – ahead of your visit – so that everything is smoothed out before you arrive to pick up and pay for your prescription.

 Please always keep in mind that pharmacists have a LOT going on and they can be incredibly busy.
 Although they can make it look simple at times, that’s generally a reflection of their professionalism and experience, and their role in a patient’s healthcare is not to be underestimated.

 Pharmacists are a truly valuable resource and they juggle many different tasks.
 If you meet a pharmacist who looks at your prescription savings card and doesn’t immediately recognize it, don’t be surprised.
 We can’t expect every pharmacist, at every pharmacy, to recognize and remember every single savings card and insurance program that they have a contract with.
 More often than not, if you ask your pharmacist (politely) to try processing your prescription using the details on the card, they will be happy to give it a try.
 If that doesn’t work, and if you’re using a card from ScriptSave, you have a toll-free support number to call for assistance.